International Combat Martial Arts

 Later Soke

-did other training in Kung-Fu adding to this training In his early teens he
+did other training in Kung-Fu adding to this training In

-began training in Qi-Gong.
-With Soke's feelings about hurting people he
+his early teens he began training in Qi-Gong.
+With Soke's feelings about

-able to receive the hardest blows with little or no effect.
-This way Soke could
+leaves the body able to receive the hardest blows with little or no effect.

-take the hits and not get angry from Pain.
-It kept his Mind clear to talk his
+This way Soke could take the hits and not get angry from Pain.
+It kept his Mind

-way out instead of having to hurt someone.
-This style of defense was important
+clear to talk his way out instead of having to hurt someone.
+This style of

-to Soke.
-With Iron shirt he could get hit and not have to hit back.
-Later he
+defense was important to Soke.
+With Iron shirt he could get hit and not have to

-learned other ways of doing the same thing.
+hit back.
+Later he learned other ways of doing the same thing.

 In 1976 Soke